cakephp/docs/en/development/sessions.rst

 .. php:method:: destroy()

-Destroying the session is useful when users logout.
+Destroying the session is useful when users log out.
 To destroy a session, use the ``destroy()`` method::

     $session->destroy();